Yes, the Moon is one of those places!

 Plovdiv is also European Capital of Culture 2019, and I had never heard of it before.
 But I have now and I’m intrigued…

-But it turns out, it’s the oldest city in Europa with a grand Roman amphitheater.
+But it turns out, it’s one of the oldest city in Europa with a grand Roman amphitheater.
 And the Balkans is always surprisingly pleasant.

 Every list for top destinations this year include Oman, and I’m pretty excited about this country.
 In 2018, a new UNESCO site, Qalhat, was added to the other 4.

-I was planning on going this January, but due to disagreements between me and my travel partner (my mom), it’s postponed until next year.
-But Oman is definitely the country to look for, if you want more culture than Dubai, but still like sand, palm tress and even nesting turtles.
+Oman is definitely the country to look for, if you want more culture than Dubai, but still like sand, palms and even nesting turtles.

 ©MHC from UNESCO site